 Joe and Memory have been married since 1998 and moved to Peppers Ranch in October 2014.
 They have been involved in foster care since July 2012.
 They currently have 5 adopted children and 1 foster child.
 Joe works as a Behavioral Health Clinician at the Oklahoma City Indian Clinic.
 Memory works Hair Stylist at Salon Exclusive.
 They attend church at Generations Church in Guthrie.
 Joe and Memory have been in several positions of ministry during their marriage but state; “There is none greater than opening their home, heart, and life fully to God’s children.”
 The McElhaney’s believe there is nothing that brings them closer to God’s heart than being foster parents.

-THE TERRY FAMILY
+THE LONG FAMILY

 THE MARTINEZ FAMILY

 Carlos and Kristin have been married since 2011.
 They have lived at Peppers Ranch since December of 2015.
 They have one biological son and have adopted four and currently have two foster children.
 The Martinez family attends Life church in Oklahoma City.
 Carlos and Kristin say they always believed in God’s plan for them and feel so blessed to be on this journey and thankful to call Peppers Ranch home.